 My name is Miss Gardner and I teach Year 6 in a London Primary school!
 After studying English Literature at Leeds University, I became a teaching assistant where I realised how much I loved working in a school where I could help children to enjoy learning.
 In my free time, I love running, walking in the countryside and reading!

-I am Head of English at Dixons McMillan Academy.
-I love supporting and inspiring those around me to read, write, think and imagine.
+I am Head of English and I love supporting and inspiring those around me to read, write, think and imagine.

 Ms N Gowing